Salman Khan

-The eldest son of screenwriter Salim Khan, Khan began his acting career with a supporting role in Biwi Ho To Aisi (1988), followed by his breakthrough with a leading role in Sooraj Barjatya's romance Maine Pyar Kiya (1989).
-He established himself in the 1990s, with several commercially successful films, including Barjatya's family dramas Hum Aapke Hain Koun..!
+Khan began his acting career with a supporting role in Biwi Ho To Aisi (1988), followed by his breakthrough with a leading role in Sooraj Barjatya's romantic drama Maine Pyar Kiya (1989), for which he was awarded the Filmfare Award for Best Male Debut.
+He established himself with several commercially successful films, including Lawrence D'Souza's romantic drama Saajan (1991), Barjatya's family dramas Hum Aapke Hain Koun..!
 (1994) and Hum Saath-Saath Hain (1999), the action film Karan Arjun (1995) and the comedy Biwi No.1 (1999).
-After a period of decline in the 2000s, Khan achieved greater stardom in the 2010s by starring in top-grossing action films like Wanted (2009), Dabangg (2010), Ready (2011), Bodyguard (2011), Ek Tha Tiger (2012), Dabangg 2 (2012), Kick (2014), and Tiger Zinda Hai (2017), and dramas such as Bajrangi Bhaijaan (2015) and Sultan (2016).
-Khan has starred in the highest-grossing Hindi films of 10 years, the highest for any actor.
+After a period of mixed success in romantic comedy, musicals and tragedy drama in 2000s, Khan resurrected his screen image with the action film Wanted (2009), and achieved greater stardom the following decade by starring in the top-grossing action films Dabangg (2010), Ready (2011), Bodyguard (2011), Ek Tha Tiger (2012), Dabangg 2 (2012), Kick (2014), and Tiger Zinda Hai (2017), and the dramas Bajrangi Bhaijaan (2015) and Sultan (2016).
+This was followed by a series of poorly-received films which either failed or underperformed at the box office, with the exception of Bharat (2019) and Tiger 3 (2023).

 In addition to his acting career, Khan is a television presenter and promotes humanitarian causes through his charity, Being Human Foundation.
 He has been hosting the reality show Bigg Boss since 2010.
 Khan's off-screen life is marred by controversy and legal troubles.
 In 2015, he was convicted of culpable homicide for a negligent driving case in which he ran over five people with his car, killing one, but his conviction was set aside on appeal.
 On 5 April 2018, Khan was convicted in a blackbuck poaching case and sentenced to five years imprisonment.
-He is currently out on bail while an appeal is being heard.
+On 7 April 2018, he was out on bail while an appeal was ongoing.